 Sir Martin Sorrell founded WPP, the world’s largest advertising and marketing services group in 1985 and has been chief executive throughout.

-WPP companies, which include some of the most eminent agencies in the business, provide clients with advertising, media investment management, consumer insight, public relations and public affairs, branding and identity, healthcare communications, direct, interactive and internet marketing, and specialist communications services.
+WPP companies, which include some of the most eminent agencies in the business, provide clients with advertising, media investment management, data investment management, public relations and public affairs, branding and identity, healthcare communications, digital, eCommerce and shopper marketing and specialist communications services.

-Collectively, WPP employs over 138,000 people (including associates) in 2,400 offices in 107 countries.
-The Group’s worldwide companies include JWT, Ogilvy Group, Y&R, Grey, Mindshare, Mediaedge:cia, MediaCom, Kantar (including Millward Brown and TNS), Wunderman, Burson-Marsteller, Hill & Knowlton, Landor, The Brand Union and WPP Digital (including 24/7 Real Media).
-Clients include 354 of the Fortune Global 500, 60 of the NASDAQ 100 and 33 of the Fortune e-50.
-In 2009, WPP had revenues of $13.6 billion and billings of $59.4 billion.
+Collectively, WPP employs over 205,000 people (including associates and investments) in over 3,000 offices in 112 countries.
+The Group’s worldwide companies include J Walter Thompson, Ogilvy & Mather, Y&R, Grey, Mindshare, MEC, MediaCom, Kantar, Wunderman, Burson-Marsteller, Hill+Knowlton Strategies, Landor, Brand Union, Fitch, The Partners, AKQA, WPP Digital and WPP Health & Wellness.
+Clients include 360 of the Fortune Global 500, all 30 of the Dow Jones 30 and 78 of the NASDAQ 100.
+In 2016, WPP had revenues of over $19 billion and billings of $74 billion.

-Sir Martin contributes to many important organizations and charities.
-In 2006, he was appointed a non-executive director of Alpha Topco, the Formula 1 company.
-In 2008, he was appointed by The English Football Association to the Board of the bid to stage the 2018 FIFA World Cup.
-He is on the Executive Committee of the World Economic Forum International Business Council and a member of the Business Council in the US.
-He is a Patron of the British Museum, a member of the corporate Advisory Group of the Tate Gallery, and on the International Advisory Board of The Russian Museum in St. Petersburg.
+Sir Martin contributes to many important organisations and charities.
+He is on the Executive Committee of the World Economic Forum International Business Council (having been chairman from 2010-2012) and a member of the Business Council in the US.
+He is a member of the corporate Advisory Group of the Tate Gallery and on the International Advisory Board of The Russian Museum in St. Petersburg.
 In 2010 he was appointed to the Board of Directors of the Bloomberg Family Foundation.
+He is a member of the Advisory Board of Stanhope Capital and Bowmark Capital Group.